Rating: Positive

 Recent Highlights:

-The VIX started August around 18.6 and ended the month at 15.7.
-There was a massive spike toward the beginning of the month with the VIX hitting 38.6 on August 5.
-However, this was short lived as volatility diminished as the month continued.
+The VIX started November around 23.0 and ended the month at 13.5.
+Volatility slowly decreased as the month continued.
 The historical average is 19.2.

 Positive Since July 2023